XRPLF/xrpl-dev-portal/content/resources/known-amendments.md

 | Default Vote (Latest stable release) | Yes |
 | Pre-amendment functionality retired? | No |

-Changes the way Checks transactions affect account metadata, so that Checks are properly added to the [account](accounts.html) history of the receiving account.
-(Specifically, they update the `PreviousTxnID` and `PreviousTxnLedgerSeq` fields of the receiving account's [AccountRoot object](accountroot.html), which can be used to trace the "thread" of transactions that affected the account and the objects it owns.)
+Changes the way Checks transactions affect account metadata, so that Checks are properly added to the [account](../concepts/accounts/accounts.md) history of the receiving account.
+(Specifically, they update the `PreviousTxnID` and `PreviousTxnLedgerSeq` fields of the receiving account's [AccountRoot object](../references/protocol/ledger-data/ledger-entry-types/accountroot.md), which can be used to trace the "thread" of transactions that affected the account and the objects it owns.)

-Without this amendment, Checks transactions ([CheckCreate][], [CheckCash][], and [CheckCancel][]) only update the account history of the sender.
+Without this amendment, Checks transactions ([CheckCreate](../references/protocol/transactions/types/checkcreate.md), [CheckCash](../references/protocol/transactions/types/checkcash.md), and [CheckCancel](../references/protocol/transactions/types/checkcancel.md)) only update the account history of the sender.
 With this amendment, those transactions affect both the sending and receiving accounts.
 This amendment has no effect unless the [Checks amendment](#checks) is also enabled.

 ### fixMasterKeyAsRegularKey